Board of Directors

 J. R. Kingsley Ward has been a director of the company since June 2014 and has served as Chairman since June 2016.
 Mr. Ward has over 25 years of experience as an investor in, and director of, private equity and public company investments.
 He began his career in 1991 at Vimy Ridge Group Ltd., a Toronto-based holding company with a portfolio of investments primarily in the health care industry.
 In 1992, VRG Capital, a division of the Vimy Ridge Group, was formed to develop merchant banking initiatives for Vimy Ridge Group and he served as President of VRG Capital until 2011.
 In 2011, VRG Capital Corp. was formed to expand its merchant banking activities in partnership with other family offices, where Mr. Ward currently serves as a Managing Partner.

-Mr. Ward is currently Chairman of; Founders Advantage Capital, a public private equity firm; Clarus Securities, an institutional investment dealer; Data Group, a business communications firm; Jones Brown Holdings Inc., a privately held Canadian insurance brokerage and strategic consultancy firm; and Nucro Technics, a pharmaceutical contract support organization.
+Mr. Ward is currently Chairman of; Founders Advantage Capital, a public private equity firm; Clarus Securities, an institutional investment dealer; Data Group, a business communications firm; and Nucro Technics, a pharmaceutical contract support organization.
 Kingsley is also a Co-Founder and Director of Globalive Technology Partners, an AI and blockchain technology company.He is a Founder and former Director of IPEC (now Flint Energy Services) and a Founder and former Chairman of Pareto Corp., a marketing services company until its sale in 2011.
 He is a past Director of PLM Group, a commercial printing and direct marketing company.
 Kingsley serves on, and has served as Director of a number of other private and public companies.

 Mr. Ward's commitment to community involvement includes 25 years of executive committee work with Polo for Heart, a Heart & Stroke Foundation charity event, and the Polo for Health series of charity events.
 He is a co-chair of the Capitalize for Kids board, an investor conference in support of SickKids Hospital, and is a past director of the Special Olympics Canada Foundation.Mr.
 Ward has been actively involved in YPO (Young Presidents' Organization) since 1999 and has held a number of positions, including chairman of the Ontario chapter, member of the Canadian regional council, member of the Canadian regional executive committee and Canadian regional educational officer.

-In addition to Mike’s work at DCM, he is a Director of Yellow Pages Limited and is involved in a number of not for profit organizations including as Chairman of the Board of Governors of St. Andrews College in Aurora, Ontario.
+In addition to Mike’s work at DCM, he is a past Director of Yellow Pages Limited and is involved in a number of not-for-profit organizations, including serving as the former Chairman of the Board of Governors for St. Andrews College in Aurora, Ontario.

 Mike holds a B. Comm (Honours) from Queen's University.